Radio broadcast assistant

 - produce transcripts, programme logs and running orders

-- record programme costs
+- keep track of programme costs

 - prepare contracts and payments for guests and contributors